ceph/ceph/doc/releases/pacific.rst

 Note that canceling the upgrade simply stops the process; there is no ability to downgrade back to Octopus.

+.. note:

+   If you have deployed an RGW service on Octopus using the default port (7280), you will need to redeploy it because the default port changed (to 80 or 443, depending on whether SSL is enabled):

+   .. prompt: bash #

+     ceph orch apply rgw <realm>.<zone> --port 7280

 Upgrading non-cephadm clusters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~